denten-books/plain-text/main.md

 advent of the automated telegraph, content meant for people was now being intermixed with machine-controlling code.
 To combat mutual unintelligibility, Goldberg imagines using cards, perforated in the shape of the English alphabet.
-Besides carying (human-readable) content, the perforations do "double duty" to mechanichally manipulate the machines "blocks," "handles," "terminal blades," and "plungers."
+Besides carrying (human-readable) content, the perforations do "double duty" to mechanically manipulate the machines "blocks," "handles," "terminal blades," and "plungers."

+The turn of the 20th century, represents a pivotal moment in the development of universal Turing machines.
+The advent of removable storage media, like control cards and ticker tape, allowed for the automation of the telegraph.
+Following the invention of Morse Code in the first half of 19th century, a number of formats were proposed to encode human languages into binary formats that rely on signal modulation for transmission.
+As telegraph communication spread across national boundaries, agreements were needed to standardize conventions for equipment and message encoding.
+Such agreements were handled on a regional, ad-hoc basis until 1865, with the creation of the International Telegraph Union (ITU).
+The international telegraph conference in Paris held between March 1st and May 17th of 1865, adopted the use of a modified Morse code character set, containing 33 Latin letters (including characters from the French, German, and Spanish alphabets), 10 numbers (0-9), 14 punctuation marks (including a fraction bar), and 10 control codes (including "end of service," "attention," and "error").
+Significantly, ITU also set international tariffs related to telegraph communication [@ITU1865].
+During the International Telegraph Conference in Lisbon, held in the Summer of 1908, the ITU specified two additional formats: Hughes and Baudot.
+These differed from Morse code in that both systems were designed for rapid input into a printing telegraph, using something akin to chords on piano-like keys.

-#### Baudot and the International telegraph alphabet
+Baudot and Hughes devices

-The turn of the 20th century, represents a piviotal moment in the development of universal Turing machine.
-Goldberg's telegraph
+International Telegraph Code No. 1.

 Goldberg's telegraph is one of the earliest plain text machines I could find: a device where the unit of information meant for a human